Why is the DIY Body Scrub Popular?

 - 20 drops wild orange essential oil

-- 1 tsp vanilla extract (optional but gives a Creamsicle scent that is delicious!)
+- 1 teaspoon vanilla extract (optional but gives a Creamsicle scent that is delicious!)

 - Mix all ingredients together.